rmwthorne/embl-pdx-mutation/README.md

 ## 🎯 Task 1

-First, complete the exercises in Amblina's [Command-line Tutorials](https://katacoda.com/amblina):
+First, complete the exercises in [Amber Wright's Command-line Tutorials](https://katacoda.com/amblina):

 1. Introduction to the Command-Line
 1. Beginner's guide to pagers